sutrolabs/high_school/README.md

 From
 -----------
 :wave: The folks at [Census](http://getcensus.com) originally put this together.
 Have data?
-We'll sync your data warehouse with your CRM and the customer success apps critical to your team.
-Interested in joining the team? **[Come work with us](https://www.getcensus.com/careers)**.
+We'll sync your data warehouse with your CRM and other apps critical to your team.
+Interested in what we do? **[Come work with us](https://www.getcensus.com/careers)**.